-Daingerfield State Park Trail is a 2.6 mile heavily trafficked loop trail located near Daingerfield, TX that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Daingerfield Lake Trail is a 2.6 mile heavily trafficked loop trail located near Daingerfield, TX that features a lake and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Daingerfield, TX: Travel east on State Highway 49 for two miles to Park Road 17 entrance.
 From Dallas/Ft Worth take Interstate 30 to Mt.
 Pleasant and exit on Ferguson Road; follow State Highway 49 to Daingerfield State Park (about 22 miles from Interstate 30).
 From Longview, take State Highway259 to Daingerfield; turn right on State Highway 11 and State Highway 49.

 Great for walking.
 I would not try a run as there are many tree roots.

 Easy fun hike, good scenery, plenty of photo opps.

 Dangerfield State Park is one of my favorite State Parks.
 It is close enough to where I live to go on day outings.

 I have hiked Rustling Leaves trail around the lake many times.
 It is a pretty easy hike with lots to see along the way.
 In the fall it is absolutely beautiful when all the trees are turning.

 We hiked the Rustling Leaves Trail (2.5 miles) around Little Pine Lake in Daingerfield State Park with our 3 boys, ages 3, 6, and 8.
 For hiking with the kids, this was a great trail.
 The trail was well cleared and well marked and was relatively flat.
 I would rate this trail as easy.
 The views are pretty all along the trail.
 The state park also has a swimming beach and kayak/canoe/paddle boat rentals.